The Window Seat by William Orpen,1901

 in order to _____ [COMPLETE QUEST].

-As applied to the YA novel I’m writing now, I came up with:
+As applied to my next novel, The Game of Hope, I came up with:

 Haunted by dreams of her dead father, a 15-year-old girl goes on a quest to find out if she was the cause of his death.